-Vocabulary and/or charts should be studied for five to twenty minutes per class night.
+Vocabulary should be studied for five to twenty minutes per class night.
 The vocabulary quizzes are announced in advance and should not be difficult, if you study for them properly.
-If you are struggling with vocabulary, please see me about a notecard strategy my students have used successfully over the years.
-Many find Quizlet to be useful as well.
+If you are struggling with vocabulary, please see me about a generally successful notecard strategy.
 Please do not cram for vocab quizzes.
-Although you may earn a decent quiz score that day, you will not retain a sufficient amount of vocabulary to do well on tests and the cumulative exam at the end of the course.
+Although you may have decent quiz scores, you will not retain a sufficient amount of vocabulary to do well on tests and the cumulative exam at the end of the course.